Kentucky man accused of skinning neighbors' pets to make 'doggy coat'

 The citation says Watkins told the trooper, "I stabbed them in the heart with my knife," skinned them and abandoned the carcasses over an adjacent hill.

-Watkins was charged with torture of a dog with serial physical injury or death and tampering with physical evidence.
+Watkins was charged with torture of a dog with serious physical injury or death and tampering with physical evidence.

+In 2010, Watkins was charged with the murder of his stepfather, a deputy jailer in Magoffin County.
+The charges were dismissed after the court ruled that he was not criminally responsible for his conduct.
+The Commonwealth failed to issue a petition for involuntary hospitalization.